-This Tuesday on Feminist Magazine with hosts Lynn Harris Ballen & Karina Elias
+This Tuesday on Feminist Magazine with hosts Lynn Harris Ballen & Karina Elias:

 FIRST … The recent separation of over 2,000 children from their parents along the U.S. border has put immigration into the mainstream spotlight.
 Despite what Trump says, there’s not a flood of people racing across the border.
 And many are women and families— fleeing violence in their home countries.
 This Saturday June 30, a coalition of dozens of organizations under the banner of Families Belong Together is organizing marches and rallies in Washington, D.C., and around the country to demand that the administration stop separating families, end the criminalization of migrants and change policies.
 One of the coalition member groups – Moms Rising or Mamás Con Poder – has been organizing around immigration issues long before this current crisis.
 And we’re joined by Kristin Rowe-Finkbeiner, Executive Director of Moms Rising, and Khadija Gurnah, a campaign director for immigration issues.